advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/java-sdk/instruction.md

 options.Heartbeat = 60000; // default is 60 seconds,
 options.DataRecover = true; // need to recover data or not when disconnected

+options.AndroidPackageName = getPackageName(); // If OS is Android, you need to pass this parameter to use dataRecover

 EdgeAgent edgeAgent  = new EdgeAgent(options, agentListener);
 ```